acoppes/acoppes/site/_drafts/test-draft.markdown

 In my experience, it general (for most of the systems) is not an big issue but for some others it is, mainly when related with things the player can see.
 For example, when firing a projectile maybe one system creates the projectile entity and if the model loads in the next frame, the player might notice a visual delay.

-Another case is when systems not ordered properly, they might need to wait even 2 frames for some data, this happens in this case:
+For this issue, some times the main problem is that the systems not ordered properly so in some cases they might need to wait even one or more frames for some data to be in the final state, for example:

 ```csharp
 public class World() {